wyattgardner/pc_switch/README.md

 - Various jumper wires

 Setup:
-1. Refer to [Raspberry Pi's documentation](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1) for initial setup of Pico W.
+1. Refer to [Raspberry Pi's documentation](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1) for initial setup of MicroPython on the Pico W.
 2. Set your network's SSID and password on line 8 of main.py.
 3. Upload main.py to root directory of Pico W ([method recommended by Raspberry Pi](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/9), other methods include using BOOTSEL to copy it directly or using the MicroPico extension in VS Code).
 4. Disconnect power button wires from power button pins on your PC's motherboard.